LucasBorboleta/pijersi-js/DESIGN.md

 ## General layout

-The following layout should be convenient for a desktop browser and a smart-phone screen:
+The following layout should be convenient for a desktop browser and a smart-phone screen (the sketch of a realistic layout may change a bit such symbolic layout ; see next sections in the document).

 ![](./pictures/general-layout.png)